skalinichev/uplot-wrappers/README.md

 - Using npm: `$ npm install uplot-vue uplot`
 - Using yarn: `$ yarn add uplot-vue uplot`

-You also need Vue.js 2.6 to be installed inside your project tree, Vue.js 3 is not supported yet.
+You also need Vue.js to be installed inside your project tree (both 2.6 and 3.x versions are supported).

 ## How to use
 Using template